CoGhent/CoGhent.github.io/basicqueries.markdown

 *for example*

-*this query returns one random IIIF manifest from the CoGent event streams.*
+*this query returns one random IIIF manifest from the CoGhent event streams.*

 ```
 PREFIX cidoc: <http://www.cidoc-crm.org/cidoc-crm/>